stephenjlovell/chess/readme.md

 ## Chess

-A simple chess engine / AI for learning purposes.
+A Chess AI written in Ruby for fun and learning.